void-linux/void-docs/src/config/services/user-services.md

 ok: run: gpg-agent: (pid 19818) 0s
 ```

-It may be convenient to adapt the above example to a shell alias such as
+It may be convenient to export the `SVDIR=~/service` variable in your shell
-`svl="SVDIR=~/service sv"`.
-This makes management of user services trivial.
+profile.